neironus/100DaysOfPython/README.md

     Bites 45 of PyBites - Keep a queue of last n items Bites 46 of PyBites - You are a programmer!
-Code Fizz Buzz Bites 54 of PyBites - Nicer formatting of a poem or text
+Code Fizz Buzz Bites 54 of PyBites - Nicer formatting of a poem or text Bites 55 of PyBites - Get the latest game releases from Steam's RSS feed

 ## Useful links
 [http://nullege.com](http://nullege.com)